brainey421/badjgraph/README.md

 ## Computing PageRank

-By default, this power iteration implementation uses alpha = 0.85 and iterates until achieving a residual norm of 1e-8.
+By default, this implementation uses alpha = 0.85 and iterates until achieving a residual norm of 1e-8 (pagerank.c).
-These parameters can be changed in "pagerank.c."

 		 $ ./pagerank
 		Usage: ./pagerank [BADJBLK graph] [maxiter]